Pariwhero / Red Rocks: Access

-Access to the Red Rocks Scientific Reserve is via a gravel walking track on a raised beach platform, approximately 2 km from the Te Kopahou Reserve visitor centre in Ōwhiro Bay.
+Access to the Red Rocks Scientific Reserve is via a gravel track on a raised beach platform along the Wellington south coast.
+The track passes Red Rocks and continues to Sinclair Head and Devil's Gate, where New Zealand fur seals may be seen, particularly between May and August.
+The seal colony is a popular visitor attraction.
+Pariwhero / Red Rocks is approximately 2 kilometres (1.2 mi) from the Te Kopahou Reserve visitor centre in Ōwhiro Bay.

 Geology of the red rocks

 Although outcrops of “red rocks” are known from a few other places in the Wellington area, the coastal exposure at Pariwhero is the most important as it provides some of the best evidence of the relationship between the “red rocks” and the enclosing greywacke sediments, supporting an explanation for their origin.

 The red rocks sequence exposed on the shore platform is about 150 m thick and is tilted to near vertical with respect to the shoreline.
 From west to east the sequence consists of: basaltic pillow lava, pinkish-white chert, red chert then green siltstone, another pinkish-white chert, red then green siltstone, followed by thicker beds of red then grey siltstone.
 The contact between the eastern-most green then red siltstones is sheared and contorted suggesting faulting parallel to the bedding plane or structural break.
 The pillow lava is bounded to the west by alternating greywacke and black siltstone, and to the east of the grey siltstone by massive greywacke sandstone.
 The eastern red then grey siltstones were deposited in the Late Triassic about 210 Ma.
 However, the reddish purple pillow lava, pinkish-white cherts, and red and green siltstones adjacent to the cherts date from the Late Permian about 250 Ma.
 This means rocks alongside each other at Pariwhero can differ in age by about 40–50 million years.
 The ages of the rocks have been established by analysis of specimens of radiolaria obtained from samples taken on both sides of the red rocks sequence, the eastern grey siltstone and the pinkish-white chert within the sequence.
 The greywacke on both sides of the sequence is the same age as the eastern red and grey siltstones.